Category Archives: 2013 Films

 Omar is a 2013 Best Foreign Language Film Oscar nominee.

-The film starts slowly and way too much emphasis is placed on the romantic story- seemingly endless scenes of Omar and Nadia professing their love and passing notes to each other.
+The film starts slowly and has too much emphasis on the romantic story- seemingly endless scenes of Omar and Nadia professing their love and passing notes to each other.

-In fact, the film seems to know not what it wants to be a political thriller or a romance film.
-Approximately, 30 minutes into the film it really kicks into high gear as the arrest and the political cat and mouse aspects come to the forefront.
+The film seems to know not what it wants to be a political thriller or a romance film.
+Approximately, thirty minutes into the film it kicks into high gear as the arrest and the political cat-and-mouse aspects come to the forefront.

 The ending of the film is unexpected and rather excellent.

-At times, though, the story is a bit unrealistic and implausible, especially in some of the prison scenes- Would a Palestinian traitor really be given a second chance and not killed instantly?
-Would the prisoner and interrogator really become friends?
+At times, though, the story is a bit unrealistic and implausible, especially in some prison scenes.
+Would a Palestinian traitor be given a second chance and not killed instantly?
+Would the prisoner and interrogator become friends?

 Certain aspects of the film seemed plot-driven and too convenient to be realistic, but I was enraptured with the story overall, minus the romance, which seemed overextended and sappy.